Academic Master

 Education

 Before one ventures into the various aspects that relate to the specific rules and regulations that surround the use of technology in classrooms, it is imperative that one appreciates that there are major differences in the various schools pertaining to educational technology.
-In most cases, students who attend high minority schools do not have the funds or equivalents of accessing technology as do some privately funded schools.
+In most cases, students who attend high minority schools do not have the funds or equivalents to access technology as do some privately funded schools.
 As many as 85% of schools have computers but the average ratio is 24:1 of students to computers.
-Such statistics are five times the ratio that the U.S. department of education suggests.
+Such statistics are five times the ratio that the U.S. Department of Education suggests.

-Another aspect to consider is the requirement of using computers that is seen in 10th to 12th graders for school and college papers.
+Another aspect to consider is the requirement to use computers, which is seen in 10th to 12th graders for school and college papers.
 As such, they are required to use laptops and computers at school to write and learn scholarly papers and resources.
-In one early research, it was identified that Hispanics and black were more likely to use and access computers daily as opposed to Asian and white students.
+In one early research, it was identified that Hispanics and blacks were more likely to use and access computers daily as opposed to Asian and white students.
 Moreover, about 50% of students aged 13-17 had access to computers to learn math.
-All previously conducted research has, as a whole, generally pointed towards the use of educational technology in classrooms to bring about more effective results by students.
-Yet, there are technological projects that are in process of recording the positives that such amalgamations have on skill solving and critical thinking abilities among students.
+All previously conducted research has, as a whole, generally pointed toward the use of educational technology in classrooms to bring about more effective results for students.
+Yet, some technological projects are in the process of recording the positives that such amalgamations have on skill-solving and critical-thinking abilities among students.

-One can expect that with the use of technological inventions in biology or arts classes, there will be better levels of student motivation, increased chances of students’ collaborating, and an improvement in academic outcomes.
-However, there are a few aspects that look at the more complex motives of technological amalgamations in daily lives; overall, the negatives lie far behind the positives of educational technology uses.
+One can expect that with the use of technological inventions in biology or art classes, there will be better levels of student motivation, increased chances of students’ collaborating, and an improvement in academic outcomes.
+However, a few aspects look at the more complex motives of technological amalgamations in daily lives; overall, the negatives lie far behind the positives of educational technology uses.

 In the 1980s, the personal computer was made available.
-It was International Business Machines (IBM), that introduced the use of personal computer.
+It was International Business Machines (IBM), that introduced the use of personal computers.
 Additionally, the Plato computer was introduced as part of the educational market.
-Schools did not yet have access to the internet, but computers were used for completing reports, assignments and other aspects.
-Shortly after, one could identify CD-ROMS and their use in the educational environments as well.
+Schools did not yet have access to the Internet, but computers were used to complete reports, assignments, and other aspects of their work.
+Shortly after, one could identify CD-ROMS and their use in educational environments as well.
 It was the very first time that students could store and record content.
-The internet was added to educational systems in the 1990s, and it was not as fast as one may imagine.
+The Internet was added to educational systems in the 1990s, and it was not as fast as one may imagine.
 Today, there are many different versions of what one can define as the ‘ideal classroom.’
-With YouTube’s invention in 2004, there were drastic changes and improvements in the way that is was used as an effective tool in classroom learning.
+With YouTube’s invention in 2004, there were drastic changes and improvements in the way that it was used as an effective tool in classroom learning.
 Teachers were also allowed to share and view free videos that were of high beneficial value in classroom projects.
-Another very important addition includes the iClicker that allowed teachers to poll students in the lessons.
-The mid 2000-2010 era was the time where technology was added to the classroom budget.
+Another important addition is the iClicker, which allows teachers to poll students during lessons.
+The mid-2000-2010 era was when technology was added to the classroom budget.
 From 2007 to 2010, iPads were introduced.
-They were the first ever Wi-Fi enabled devices that classrooms fully trusted as learnings tools.
+They were the first ever Wi-Fi-enabled devices that classrooms fully trusted as learning tools.
 By 2015, other tablets were also added based on their operating systems and types of devices.
-Low cost applications in online stores allow teachers to fully use these additions regularly.
+Low-cost applications in online stores allow teachers to use these additions regularly.
 In 2017, virtual reality dominated classroom learning experiences.
-Devices such as Google Cardboard VR allowed students to study objects in 3 dimensions.
+Devices such as Google Cardboard VR allow students to study objects in 3 dimensions.
 The last two decades have changed the outlook towards technology in education.
 The role that teachers play has become highly facilitative and supportive in nature.
 Students are now able to learn and make use of a multitude of resources as they desire.

 Educational Policy and Implications